-In the case of a thermocouple (TC) measurement, a 2-wire RTD can be connected to measure the reference junction temperature.
+For a thermocouple measurement (TC), a Pt100 2-wire sensor can be connected to measure the reference junction temperature.
 This is connected to terminals 4 and 6.

 ESD - Electrostatic discharge.
 Protect the terminals from electrostatic discharge.
 Failure to observe this may result in the destruction or malfunction of parts of the electronics.